GlenDC/cgreader/README.md

   1. Each frame your output will be used and update the game state via the _DoMove_ method
   1. The program exits if the _LoseConditionCheck_- or/and _WinConditionCheck_ method returns true

-All programs, except target programs can be either:
+All programs, except target programs can either:

 1. run the program
 1. run and validate the program based on a test text file
 1. run and validate the program based on a validation lambda

 With all three options you can also echo your final output if wanted.

+You can find template for bigger (target) programs [here](https://github.com/GlenDC/Codingame/tree/master/templates/go), to allow you to just concentrate on the challenge(s) and not distract you too much with the program logic itself.
+Feel free to add templates yourself or improve existing ones via a pull request on that repository.

 Suggestions to improve a type of program, or to define a new type of program are welcome and can be filed as an issue or a pull request.